keen/keen-tracking.js/README.md

 client.recordEvent('pageview', {});
 ```

-Now every event that is recorded will inherit this baseline data model.
-Any additional properties defined in `client.recordEvent()` will be applied before the event finally submitted.
+Every event that is recorded will inherit this baseline data model.
+Additional properties defined in `client.recordEvent()` will be applied before the event finally submitted.

 What else can this SDK do?